For a list of compatible index kits, see Compatible Products.

 The Nextera XT protocol is optimized for 1 ng of input DNA total.
 Illumina strongly recommends quantifying the starting genomic material.
 Nextera XT library prep kits use an enzymatic DNA fragmentation step and thus can be more sensitive to DNA input compared to mechanical fragmentation methods.
 The ultimate success of the assay strongly depends on using an accurately quantified amount of input DNA library.
 Therefore, the correct quantitation of the DNA library is essential.

-Although most amplicons of interest will not likely be high GC-content, please note that coverage of high GC-content amplicons may be more variable as compared to other amplicons.
+Although most amplicons of interest are not likely to be high GC-content, coverage of high GC-content amplicons might have more variability compared to other amplicons.